-If you haven’t heard of it before, then said article is a good place to start.
-For the rest of you – and especially those of you that are new to the activity, or simply thinking about giving it a try – I would like to share with you an interview I did with Guillaume Raymond, a very talented kinesiologist, “pro climber”, and my climbing instructor.
+If you haven’t heard of it before, then said article is an excellent place to start.
+For the rest of you – and especially those of you that are new to the activity or simply thinking about giving it a try – I would like to share with you an interview I did with Guillaume Raymond, a very talented kinesiologist, “pro climber,” and my climbing instructor.

-We talk about everything from picking shoes to reducing pump, and anything else I could think of that would help newbie climbers.
-Having said that, I would like to issue a minor warning.
+We talked about everything from picking shoes to reducing pumps and anything else I could think of that would help newbie climbers.
+I want to issue a minor warning.
 Guillaume’s native language is French, and though I’ve done my best to edit, there may be a few rough edges.

 Guillaume: Okay, well, simple.
-I’m Guillaume, I’m a 26 years old climber/personal trainer for climbers, and I try to center my life around those 2 passions.
-I’ve started climbing in 2004; it was the very first time I’ve touched a climbing hold, and I went top roping.
-To tell the truth, I was SO scared.
+I’m Guillaume, a 26 years old climber/personal trainer for climbers, and I try to center my life around those two passions.
+I started climbing in 2004; it was the first time I’d touched a climbing hold, and I went top roping.
+I was SO scared.
 I’m afraid of heights!?
-It is now pretty funny to look at this knowing what kind of climbing I’m doing.
+It is now pretty funny to look at this, knowing what kind of climbing I’m doing.
 After the first few years of learning, I had only one thing in mind – climbing full time.

 Hah, I think fear of heights is a pretty common one.
-I’ve had at least a few friends who were terrified, especially of falling.
+I’ve had at least a few terrified friends, especially of falling.
 What helped you get over your fear?
 Is there anything you can recommend that helped you?

-Fear of falling is very common.
-We’ve been walking forever, so learning to deal with your feet not on the ground is hard and takes patience.
-First thing you have to do is start falling down.
-Fall from a height you’re comfortable with, whether it’s 2 feet or 10.
-Increase the height more every time.
-Second trick I could give someone is to climb while listening to music.
-It takes you focus on something else then where you are on the wall.
-Third one, might not work for every body, it’s kind of the crash course.
+Fear of falling is widespread.
+We’ve been walking forever, so learning to deal with your feet, not on the ground, is complex and takes patience.
+The first thing you have to do is start falling.
+Fall from a height you’re comfortable with, whether 2 feet or 10.
+Increase the size more every time.
+The second trick I could give someone is to climb while listening to music.
+It takes you to focus on something other than where you are on the wall.
+The third one might not work for everybody; it’s the crash course.
 Go to the top and let yourself go!

 When people think of rock climbing, they usually picture people in harnesses climbing up cliff faces.
 How is bouldering different?

-Bouldering is kind of a condensed form of route climbing.
-You basically take 60 feet of climbing and put it in 10 to 15.
-Means the moment you leave the ground, you’ll need to go at it with full force.
-With the nature of the climb being shorter then routes, there’s no need to use harness, rope, and climbing protection.
-We, boulderer, use crash pads, so every time you fall, there’s only one thing you know for sure: you’re going to hit the ground.
-But, with the climb being so short, it is one of the safest way to climb.
+Bouldering is a condensed form of route climbing.
+You take 60 feet of climbing and put it in 10 to 15.
+This means you’ll need to go at it with full force when you leave the ground.
+With the nature of the climb being shorter than routes, there’s no need to use harnesses, rope, and climbing protection.
+We, boulderers, use crash pads, so every time you fall, there’s only one thing you know for sure: you’re going to hit the ground.
+But, with the climb being so short, it is one of the safest ways to climb.

 Why should our readers try bouldering?
-I’ve heard lifting little pink weights is a perfectly good way to get fit…
+I’ve heard that lifting little pink weights is an excellent way to get fit…

 HAHA!
 That’s a good one.
-In another life I used to be a semi-pro hockey player and thought of myself to be some of the fittest… what did I know.
-Benching or squatting your body weight won’t help much to climb the hardest climb.
-Climbing is all about you weight to strength ratio, beefier doesn’t mean stronger in climbing terms.
-A good climber isn’t the fittest athlete there is, but he/she is certainly in better shape than most people that hit the gym.
-Climbing is about pure power, power endurance, core strength, flexibility, work capacity…
+In another life, I was a semi-pro hockey player and thought of myself as some of the fittest… what did I know?
+Benching or squatting your body weight won’t help much to climb the most challenging climb.
+Climbing concerns your weight-to-strength ratio; beefier doesn’t mean stronger in climbing terms.
+A good climber isn’t the fittest athlete, but they are certainly in better shape than most people who hit the gym.
+Climbing is about power, endurance, core strength, flexibility, and work capacity…

 So why should you try bouldering?
 Everything!
-Bouldering is everything, from a good way to get fit, to a social place and an excellent mental training.
-It has everything and it is fun, unlike regular training.
+Bouldering is everything, from a good way to fit into a social place and excellent mental training.
+It has everything, and it is fun, unlike regular exercise.

-Simple, a pair of climbing shoes if you have one, otherwise rent some at the local gym you’re going to try.
-Why can’t you use your old running shoes?
-Well, the rubber used on climbing shoes is WAY stickier then any running shoes, and friction is really important in climbing, as well as normal fitness clothing and a very positive attitude.
-Remember that we, the human race, have been walking for the past 10,000 years or something, so going vertical is a little way back in our evolution…
+Simple, a pair of climbing shoes if you have one; otherwise, rent some at the local gym you will try.
+Why can’t you wear your old running shoes?
+Well, the rubber used on climbing shoes is WAY stickier than any running shoes, and friction is significant in climbing, as well as regular fitness clothing and a very positive attitude.
+Remember that we, the human race, have been walking for the past 10,000 years, so going vertical is a little way back in our evolution…

-I’m glad you mentioned shoes, because that’s a big one.
+I’m glad you mentioned shoes because that’s a big one.
 What should people look for in a good pair of climbing shoes?
-I know they need to be nice and snug for one thing…
+I know they need to be friendly and snug for one thing…

 Your first pair of climbing shoes must be comfortable.
 Your first pair should allow you to walk with them.
-The more you’re going to climb, the the more you’ll want a tighter secure fit.
-So the second ones you’ll get, well that’s something else.
+The more you climb, the more you’ll want a tighter secure fit.
+So the second ones you’ll get, well, that’s something else.
 Get them a little tighter.
-The thing is the more you’re going to climb the more desensitized your feet get, and you end up like me having feet that looks like hobbits ones and wearing a size 7 of climbing shoes when your street shoes are 9.
+The more you climb, the more desensitized your feet get, and you end up like me having feet that look like hobbits ones and wearing a size 7 of climbing shoes when your street shoes are 9.
 But remember, climbing is about sensation, so you must feel something on the bigger toe.

-Is it useful to warm up before climbing?
+Is it helpful to warm up before climbing?
 If so, what should people be doing exactly?

-A good warm up is quite simple and consists of 3 things.
-A cardiovascular activation either jump roping, running, cycling,etc. Second component is an active stretching, not a static one.
-Recent studies shows that stretching statically reduce strength in strength oriented sports.
-Third thing is a specific activation, climbing on big holds.
-If you have access to a foam roller, auto-massage is an other good activation tool.
+A good warm-up is quite simple and consists of 3 things.
+A cardiovascular activation is either jump roping, running, cycling, etc. The second component is active stretching, not static.
+Recent studies show that stretching statically reduces strength in strength-oriented sports.
+The third thing is a specific activation, climbing on big holds.
+Auto-massage is another good activation tool if you have access to a foam roller.

 What are three common mistakes that newbies make over and over again, and what’s the best way to correct them?